hzi-braunschweig/pia-system/DISTRIBUTION_NOTES.md

 This file contains notes about changes that are important to the operations team.

+## 1.36

+- no relevant changes for operations team

+## 1.35 (Feedback statistic service)

+- FeedbackStatisticService was added

 ## 1.32 (Export improvements, GitLab Migration)

 - From now on PIA release images are pushed to the [GitLab cloud docker registry](registry.gitlab.com)